ezEngine/docs-src/pages/docs/runtime/application/game-state.md

 ## Game State Instantiation

 It is the responsibility of the `ezGameApplication` to instantiate a game state.
-By default this is done right at application startup, but if you write your own [application (TODO)](application.md) you could handle this differently.
+By default this is done right at application startup, but if you write your own [application](application.md) you could handle this differently.
 For example the editor only instantiates the game state for play-the-game mode.

 The application knows what game states are available through the [reflection information](../reflection-system.md).
 When a game state is needed, it instantiates either your custom game state, or a fallback one.
 So your game plugin should only contain a single custom game state.